Big Muffin Serious Band: History

 The BMSB featured on Bill Sevesi's Dream, a TVNZ documentary about the ukulele in New Zealand, broadcast in January 2011.
 Clothier left the band in early 2012, after they had a standout performance as guest performers at the Auckland Folk Festival.
 He was replaced by James Sutherland.
 This meant that coincidentally for the first time ever all four members and part-time drummer Paul Tregilgas, live in the same small rural community west of Hamilton, Te Pahu, within a 1.5 km radius.
-In February 2013, with Sutherland having assumed a lead vocal position, the band performed alongside Canadian ukulele virtuoso James Hill, and the Wellington International Ukulele Orchestra, and in March 2013 the band featured at the Melbourne Ukulele Festival, performing shows incorporating Melbourne-based ex-Muffins Steve Matich, Naughty See Monkey, and Adam Fulton.
+In February 2013, with Sutherland having assumed a lead vocal position, the band performed alongside Canadian ukulele virtuoso James Hill, and the Wellington International Ukulele Orchestra.
+In March 2013, the band featured at the Melbourne Ukulele Festival, performing shows incorporating Melbourne-based ex-Muffins Steve Matich, Naughty See Monkey, and Adam Fulton.

 The year 2013 also saw the 30th anniversary of the first BMSB performance.
 This was marked primarily with an exhibition at the Waikato Museum, from August 2013 to January 2014, entitled 30 Years of the Big Muffin Serious Band.
 The exhibition of BMSB memorabilia, images and audio-visual material was opened on 31 August with a performance by many ex-members of the band accompanying present members.
 With the help of Arts Council funding (Creative Communities Scheme), the band also produced a music video, Mr T. Pot, celebrating 30 years of performance and featuring the majority of past band members in cameo roles.
 The anniversary celebrations were capped by a retrospective performance in the Hamilton Fringe Festival in October, 2013.

-From 2013 to 2019 the band remained unchanged in terms of personnel, playing predominantly at music and ukulele festivals and community events.
+From 2013 to 2019, the band remained unchanged in terms of personnel, playing predominantly at music and ukulele festivals and community events.
 Some such events were the Palmerston North Ukulele Festival (2014), the Te Kuiti Muster (2016), the Geraldine Ukulele Festival (2014 and 2016), and headlining at the Gisborne (2018) and Opotiki Islandview (2019) Ukulele Festivals.
 The latter, in January 2019, heralded the final performance by James Sutherland as singer.
-He has been replaced by Tony Wyeth who, apart from having played with the band in the early 2000s, now also lives on the same road as the other band members.
+He was replaced by Tony Wyeth, who played with the band in the early 2000s, on vocals and drums, and Nick Clothier rejoined after a lengthy hiatus.
+The band, minus Nick Clothier, performed at what would turn out to be the final ever Geraldine Uke Festival in 2021.
+In early 2023, Tony Wyeth left the band to live in France.